Albert Keller

 Administrative Jack-of-all-Trades

 Kate grew up in the mountains, and still seeks out the high country in the wintertime, but has also found a love for the ocean that keeps her coming back every summer.
 A lover of wildlife, photography, and adventure of all types (especially with four-legged friends), Kate can be hard to pin down, but can most often be found behind the lens or behind the scenes in a ‘jack-of-all-trades’ role.
-Kate is mom to Cedar’s BFF Luna, and spends much of her winter in Nelson, BC.
-Kate handles most of our communications and is the friendly voice on the other end of the telephone when you call us up!
+Kate is mom to CME’s “guide’s in training” Koda and Shiloh, as well as Cedar’s BFF Luna.

 Multi-day Kayak Guide